 By Nancy Virden (c) 2020

 A man whose name you have probably heard, married for love.
 His sweetheart soon suffered a violent and tragic death.
-In his rage, her husband sought revenge and found it.
+In his rage, the now widower sought revenge and found it.

 Do you think you recognize this pitiful couple?
 I will tell you in a moment.
 First, let’s use their example to help us discover fine gold instead of settling for silver in our future meaningful and trustworthy friendships, marriages, and other relationships.

 1 Take the time to study and know a person before offering your deepest self.
 It’s old-fashioned but practical; enjoy this person’s company while among friends and family.
 By creating opportunities to observe how this potential friend or spouse treats others, you will know to expect the same.
 Is this the type of person you want to invite into your life?

 Proverbs 14:15-16 Only simpletons believe everything they’re told!
 The prudent carefully consider their steps.
 The wise are cautious and avoid danger; fools plunge ahead with reckless confidence.

 2. Outside influences are inevitable.
 Strive to find men and women of character whose loyalties and boundaries are fair to you.
 Friends who gossip will tell on you.
 Superficial romantic partners will cheat on you.
 Greedy companions will choose money over your best interests.
 Be selective.

 Psalm 101:5-7 I will not tolerate people who slander their neighbors.
 I will not endure conceit and pride.
 I will search for faithful people to be my companions.

 3. Avoid allowing distress such as loneliness to guide your decisions.
 It is difficult waiting while building the healthiest of connections.
 Experience has proven a tough teacher for most of us; there is no greater loneliness than betrayal or neglect.
 Save the decision-making for after numbers 1 and 2 of this list are accomplished.